Approximate Sparsity Pattern Recovery: Information-Theoretic Lower Bounds: Introduction

+We study the high-dimensional setting where the measurement matrix $A$ is generated randomly and independently of the vector $\bx$ and the measurements are corrupted by additive white Gaussian noise.
+Three contributions of the paper are the following: \begin{enumerate} \item {\em Fundamental limits:} We derive lower bounds on the sampling rate needed for optimal recovery algorithms.
+While previous work has focused on exact recovery \cite{MeinBuhl06, ZhaoYu_JMLR06, Wainwright_SharpThresholds_IEEE09, Wainwright_InfoLimits_IEEE09,FLetcher_IEEE09, Wang_IEEE10} or the scaling behavior for approximate recovery \cite{akcakaya_IEEE10}, our work gives an explicit bound on the tradeoff between the sampling rate and the fraction of detection errors.
+In conjunction with the upper bounds in \cite{RG_IEEE_12}, this bound provides a sharp characterization between what can and cannot be recovered in the presence of noise.
+This characterization is rigorous and thus validates recent predictions made using the powerful but heuristic replica method from statistical physics \cite{Tanaka02, Muller03, GuoVer05,KabWadTan09, RanFleGoy09, GuoBarSha09}.

+\item {\em Insights into the difficulty of recovery:} Using tools from information theory, we find a sharp separation into two problem regimes -- one in which the problem is fundamentally noise-limited, and one in which the problem is limited by the behavior of the sparse components themselves.

-\item What is the effect of prior information?
-The upper bounds in \cite{RG-Upper-Bounds} correspond to estimators that know the exact number of nonzero elements, but have no prior information about their values.
-The lower bounds in this paper apply to settings where the estimator may know statistical information such as the average power, range of values, or distribution.
+\item {\em Effects of prior information:} The upper bounds in \cite{RG_IEEE_12} correspond to settings where the approximate number of nonzero entries is known.
+By contrast, the lower bounds in this paper apply to settings where the recovery algorithm knows the exact number and distribution of the nonzero entries.
 Interestingly, the resulting bounds show that in many cases, this additional knowledge does not significantly improve the ability to estimate the sparsity pattern.

-\item What happens as the desired error rate tends to zero?
-Our bounds show that the sampling rate depends on the inverse of the error rate $1/\alpha$.
-If the magnitudes of the nonzero elements have a fixed lower bound that is independent of $n$ then this dependence is logarithmic.
-Otherwise, the dependence is polynomial.

-\item How does recovery depend on the SNR?
-We show that the sampling rate $\rho$ must scale like $1/\log(1+\snr)$.
-In particular, our bounds show that performance is dominated by the size of the smallest nonzero elements at low SNR and by the entropy of the nonzero elements at high SNR.

-\item What happens in the noiseless setting?
-It is straightforward to see that $\rho\ge\Omega$ is a lower bound whenever the nonzero values are unconstrained.
-By contrast, when the nonzero values are drawn from a discrete and finite set (known to the estimator), then $\rho>0$ is the best universal lower bound.
-We show that if the nonzero values are drawn from a known distribution with sufficiently large (differential) entropy, then the condition $\rho\ge\Omega$ remains necessary.